January 15-18, 2026 at The Black Box, Kansas City, MO

 Danielle Anderson (Lavona Golden, Verne Lundquist)

-Geneva Copeland (Galina Zmievskaya, Billy Corgan, Stanley Tucci)
+Geneva Copeland (Billy Corgan, Stanley Tucci)

-Meghan LeVota (Brenda Kerrigan)
+Amanda Matteuci (Brenda Kerrigan)

 Annie Lemmon (MG - Oksana Baiul's dead "mother ghost")